fipachu/fipachu/README.md

 ### Hi, I’m Filip ^^
-👀 I’m interested in science, programming, and socializing
+👀 I’m interested in science, programming, and socializing.
-🌱 I’m currently learning Python with hyperskill.org ([profile](https://hyperskill.org/profile/88482844))
+🌱 I’m currently learning Python with hyperskill.org ([profile](https://hyperskill.org/profile/88482844)).
-💞️ I’m currently looking to collaborate on socializing
+💞️ I’m currently looking to collaborate on socializing.
 📫 How to reach me: I'm not sure.
 How does one reach anything?

 ### [Amazing poem I wrote.](https://hyperskill.org/repeat/step/6683#solutions-2583206)